WHEN DO PICKUPS START?

 Pickups start in late April / early May as milk becomes available.

 WHAT IS THE COST?

 Herdshare membership: $15 life-time membership.
 Once you pay this fee you own an interest in our herd and become part of our herdshare.

 Boarding fees: Because selling raw milk in Colorado is illegal, we never sell milk.
 You pay a “boarding fee” to board your portion of a goat and for Mountain Flower Dairy to provide milking service for you.
 The boarding fee is based on how much milk you are getting each week:

-Bottle deposit: There is a one-time $5 bottle deposit per bottle.
+Bottle Fee: There is a $5 bottle fee per bottle.
 We ask that you bring back your empty, rinsed-out glass bottle every week and we will sanitize it for you and give you a new bottle filled with fresh milk!

 WHERE DO I PICK UP MY MILK?

 Mountain Flower Goat Dairy @ 3240 Broadway Boulder, CO 80304

 Growing Gardens @ 1630 Hawthorn Avenue Boulder, CO 80304